ThDiamant/FitbitAPI/report.md

 To get the Sleep related data we will use `requests` module, due to the fact that `python-fitbit` module has not been updated for a long time and it is using an older API version which is hardcoded in it's codebase.
 So, as we need to use version 1.2 instead of version 1 in order to get the Sleep related data in the desired format, we will perform this request manually through `requests` module.

-Therefore, what we will do is to use the Fitbit Web API Explorer to get the CURL of the endpoint we want to draw data from, converted it to python using the requests module and get the data we need.
+To do that, we can use the Fitbit Web API Explorer to get the CURL of the endpoint we want to draw data from, convert it into python using the requests module and get the data we need.

 An important note here is that there is a rate limit for each user who has consented to share their data.
 This limit is **150 API requests per hour** and it resets at the top of each hour.

 Having said that, we can move on to the construction of the request.
-We are gonna need a header object for our request which should contains the access token.
+We are going to need a header object for our request which should contains the access token.
 An example of the request construction is visible below:

 ``` python
 # Make API get request